Glennis Grace: The Voice of Holland

-In July 2021, it was announced that Glennis Grace would replace Jan Smit as a Coach on the twelfth series of The Voice of Holland.
+In July 2021, it was announced that Grace would replace Jan Smit as a coach on the twelfth series of The Voice of Holland.
 After two audition episodes aired, the series was suspended indefinitely, due to sexual misconduct claims by (former) participants, allegedly going on for years, and aimed at the show's band leader, but also implying lax behavior of some (ex-)coaches.